 Durham, North Carolina was a sleepy southern city until the birth of Research Triangle Park (RTP) in the late 1960s.
 Then everything changed forever.
-IBM and other companies in RTP began to relocate employees from the northeastern part of the country, and many of them were Catholic.
+Many companies set up research and development centers in RTP and began to relocate employees from the northeastern part of the country; many of them were Catholic.

 To staff the new parish, Most Reverend Vincent Waters, then-Bishop of Raleigh, called upon the Oblates of St. Francis de Sales, a community of priests and brothers from Wilmington, Delaware.
 On October 4, 1970 Bishop Waters dedicated the new church.
 Approximately 70 families, primarily from the Parkwood neighborhood in southern Durham, composed the initial congregation.
 In short order a Parish Advisory Board was established, Catholic Christian Doctrine programs inaugurated, and social clubs formed.

-When Holy Infant began meeting at the school, chairs for the liturgy were set up in the traditional straight row upon straight row format, with people gazing at the back of other parishioners' heads, but the pastor moved the seating into a semi-circle around the altar.
-Parishioners had come to the school as a traditional Catholic parish, and returned to their rebuilt church building as a people with new insights into what it means to be a Catholic Christian community.
+When Holy Infant began meeting at the school, chairs for the liturgy were set up in the traditional straight row-upon-straight row format, with people gazing at the back of others' heads, but the pastor changed the seating into a semi-circle around the altar.
+Parishioners had come to the school as a traditional Catholic parish, but returned to their rebuilt church building as a people with new insights into what it means to be a Catholic Christian community.
 Holy Infant began to identify itself as a people, not a place.
 Not only did the parishioners change, so too did the church sanctuary.
 The design now incorporated a new liturgical environment which included semi-circular seating around the altar area.
-On November 21, 1982, Bishop F. Joseph Gossman celebrated the rededication of Holy Infant.
+On November 21, 1982, Bishop F. Joseph Gossman celebrated the re-dedication of Holy Infant.
 The parish now numbered 200 households.

 Throughout the late 20th century Holy Infant continued to grow and flourish, and as we embrace the the 21st century, we have been blessed with--and challenged by--continued growth.
 Today we are a community of approximately 800 households.